-- The Education Acts (Section 7) outlines the responsibility to respond to the needs of Indigenous students and foster an understanding of their history and culture. - Report of the Truth and Reconciliation Commission of Canada and the Truth and Reconciliation Calls to Action (in particular numbers 62 to 65) are important sources of guidance for all. - The New Brunswick Enhanced First Nation Education Programs and Services Agreement is a contract between the Communities, the Department of Education and Early Childhood Development, and the School District that provides for the enhancement of educational services and opportunities for Indigenous students in our school system. - Everyone at their best: Province of New Brunswick 10 Year Education Plan, Objective #6 focus on Indigenous education.
+- The Education Acts {Section 7} outlines the responsibility to respond to the needs of Indigenous students and foster an understanding of their history and culture. - Report of the Truth and Reconciliation Commission of Canada and the Truth and Reconciliation Calls to Action (notably, numbers 62 to 65) are important sources of guidance for all. - The New Brunswick Enhanced First Nation Education Programs and Services Agreement is a contract between the Communities, the Department of Education and Early Childhood Development, and the School District that provides for the enhancement of educational services and opportunities for Indigenous students in our school system. - Everyone at their best: Province of New Brunswick 10 Year Education Plan, Objective #6 focus on Indigenous education. - It is the vision of this office to create culturally safe, welcoming, and healthy spaces for Indigenous students and families using a psiw ntoInapemok (all my relations) approach.
+Bringing a Wolastoqey perspective through psiw ntoInapemok means challenging systems that have created and sustained barriers for First Nations students.
+This paradigm shift means honoring all our relations, to the land and water, as well as to our human and non-human relatives.